GfellerLab/MixTCRviz/README.md

    If using a filename or a data.frame:
     * Columns should ideally consist of "TRAV","TRAJ","cdr3_TRA","TRBV","TRBJ","cdr3_TRB".
 Alternatively, the option infer.VJ can be used to retrieve V and J genes from full TCR sequences (provided in "TCRa" and "TCRb" columns).
-    * If TCRs from multiple experiments/epitopes/classses/... are provided in the same file, the "model" column should indicate the models.
+    * If TCRs from multiple experiments/epitopes/classses/... are provided in the same file, the "model" column should indicate the models (e.g. each epitope).
     ("Model_default" is used by default if no "model" column is provided and model.default=NULL, see below).
 The use of multiple model is only possible in input1.
     * If TCRs from multiple species are provided in the same file, the "species" should indicate the species of the TCRs ("HomoSapiens" or "MusMusculus", with "HomoSapiens" being the default if no "species" column and species.default=NULL)